 For fixed deposits

 A PAN card is required if you want to invest an amount of more than Rs.
 50,000 as a Fixed Deposit.
 It is required as the bank will deduct TDS on the FD interest amount.

 For telephone connections

-In case you want to have a new telephone or mobile connection, you need to submit your PAN details with the cellular operators.
+If you want to get a new phone or mobile connection, you must provide your PAN number to the cellular operators.

 To buy jewellery

-You need to submit your PAN card details to buy jewellery valued at more than Rs 5,00,000.
+You must submit your PAN card details to buy jewellery valued at more than Rs 5,00,000

-If you are planning to invest in securities, you need to submit your PAN details to the concerned authorities for transactions above Rs.
+If you intend to invest in securities, you must provide your PAN details to the relevant authorities for transactions exceeding Rs.
 50,000.
-PAN card detail is applicable for mutual funds, debentures, and equities too.
+PAN card information is also required for mutual funds, debentures, and equities.